Project-KONDA/data-value-clustering/README.md

 ![Hierarchical Configuration 2](readme_images/config_clustering_hierarchical2.png)

 The modules also mimic the dependencies between the parameters of the clustering algorithms.
-For example, in hierarchical clustering, there is an alternating dependency between n_clusters and distance_threshold: only one of the parameters is required.
+For example, in hierarchical clustering, there is an alternating dependency between ```n_clusters``` and ```distance_threshold```: only one of the parameters is required.
-The parameter depth is enabled only if the option 'inconsistent' is chosen for the parameter criterion.
+The parameter ```depth``` is enabled only if the option ```inconsistent``` is chosen for the parameter ```criterion```.

 ### Result

 ![Excel Excerpt](readme_images/excel_excerpt2.png)

-Currently,
+Currently, the calculated clusterings are provided via generated Excel files.
+They contain two sheets showing the complete clustering of the orginal values and the clustering of the abstracted data values via original values as representatives, as shown in the screenshot.
+In the second row the number of original values in each cluster is indicated.
+The number of abstracted values per cluster is indicated in the third row.
+Next to each representative value, the number of original values it represents is shown.
 <!---
 there is no real result view implemented.
 Instead
 -->
-the calculated clusterings are provided via generated Excel files.
 <!---
 In the future, we plan to also present the clustering directly in the GUI.
 This shall also include a questionnaire on on how satisfied the experts are with certain aspects of a produced clustering